Diving into Kronecker Adapters: Component Design Matters: Experiments

 \subsection{Experiments on Natural Language Understanding}

-\paragraph{Implementation Details.} To evaluate the capability of CDKA on NLU tasks, we follow the common experimental settings adopted in prior works~\citep{wang2024lora,he2025gora,zhanglora} and fine-tune the T5-Base model~\citep{raffel2020exploring} on five selected subsets (MNLI, SST-2, CoLA, QNLI, MRPC) in the GLUE benchmark~\citep{wang2018glue}.
-We report accuracy on corresponding validation sets.
-For the component configurations, we set $r_1=3$, $r_2=3$ and $r=1$.
-Further details on the hyperparameter settings are provided in Appendix~\ref{sec:hyper}. \paragraph{Results.} As shown in Table~\ref{tab:glue_results}, CDKA achieves competitive performance across all five tasks using only $12.5\%$ of the trainable parameters compared to LoRA-One, without introducing any additional training overhead.
+\paragraph{Implementation Details.} To evaluate the capability of CDKA on NLU tasks, we follow the common experimental settings adopted in prior works~\citep{wang2024lora,he2025gora,zhang2025lora} and fine-tune the T5-Base model~\citep{raffel2020exploring} on five selected subsets (MNLI, SST-2, CoLA, QNLI, MRPC) in the GLUE benchmark~\citep{wang2018glue}.
+We report accuracy on the corresponding validation sets.
+For the component configuration of CDKA, we set $r_1=3$, $r_2=3$ and $r=1$. \paragraph{Results.} As shown in Table~\ref{tab:glue_results}, CDKA achieves competitive performance across all five tasks using only $12.5\%$ of the trainable parameters compared to LoRA-One, without introducing additional training overhead.
 Compared to KronA, CDKA yields an average score improvement of 2.92 percentage points under the same parameter budget.
 Notably, CDKA requires only $0.18\%$ of the trainable parameters to approach the performance of full fine-tuning, further highlighting the effectiveness of our approach.